ViliRaunola/Masters-thesis/README.md

 ### Setup

 To use this program you need to either train the models or download them from OneDrive.
 If training the models is done by yourself, the training data needs to be set to the correct folders.
 This is instructed in the [2.
 Training data](#2-training-data).
-Downloading the models are instructed in [4.
+If the models are not wanted to be trained yourself they can be downloaded.
+Downloading the models is instructed in [4.
 Training/ Loading models](#4-training-loading-models)

 #### 1. Prerequisite